To create a better life, you must make some changes. However, the goal of creating a better life is worth it. Are you up to this challenge?

 - Relying on others to make you happy is a mindset that makes you codependent.

-- Stop the input of negative cultural programming especially groupthink manipulation tactics.
-The main portal for this is religion.
+- Stop the input of negative cultural programming especially group hypnosis tactics.
+The main portal for negative programming is religion and politics.
 It comes in several forms, radio and TV programming the typical required meetings This type of programming is dangerous for you and everyone on the planet.
 It takes up a lot of mental bandwidth and stunts your ability to use reason and common sense.

 Once you’ve eliminated the negative it’s time to reprogram.
 The space and clarity of thought will make these new processes more powerful.
 This is where strategies for a better life start to pay off.
 If you are already doing some of the things, reinforce them.
 If you aren’t doing these things, then start using them.
 You can do this!